 See paras 53-56 of Actava.

 The term "roll-up" is commonly used in the insolvency context to refer to interim financing arrangements, sanctioned by Court orders, that authorize the use of post-filing proceeds from a post-filing super-priority secured financing facility (the "DIP Loan") to repay obligations under a pre-filing financing facility provided by the same parties.
 The practical effect of a roll-up is to elevate some or all of the indebtedness owing to the lenders pre-filing, and the related security, to the rank of Court-approved super-priority obligations and charges.
 Full roll-up arrangements are different from "creeping roll-ups" whereby post-filing cash from operations is used to first repay the obligations under the pre-filing facility while borrowings are made on the post-filing facility to fund ongoing obligations.
-When only part of the pre-filing debt is being repaid by the DIP Loan, and thereby receiving the benefit of the super-priority charge, it is refered to as a "partial roll-up".
+When only part of the pre-filing debt is being repaid by the DIP Loan, and thereby receiving the benefit of the super-priority charge, it is referred to as a "partial roll-up".

 Hartford Computer Hardware, Inc. (Re), 2012 ONSC 964 [Hartford].